 Medicine and veterinary medicine

 We don’t normally consider transfers into medicine and veterinary medicine degrees.
-However, Oxford, Cambridge and St Andrews pre-clinical medical students may apply for medicine.
+However, pre-clinical medical students from the following Universities may apply for medicine:

 If you have left your previous institution during or at the end of your first year, you may be able to apply as a new applicant for Year 1 of our MBChB Medicine degree.
 You should contact the Medicine admissions office to discuss your options.